CliffordAnderson/CS1000/readme.md

 #### August 22 - What is Computational Thinking?

-- Read: Claire L. Evans, "A Computer Wanted," Chapter 1 of *Broad Brand: The Untold Story of the Women Who Made the Internet* (New York: Portfolio/Penguin, 2018)
+- Read: Claire L. Evans, "A Computer Wanted," Chapter 1 of *Broad Band: The Untold Story of the Women Who Made the Internet* (New York: Portfolio/Penguin, 2018)
 - Watch: [Computational Thinking: A Digital Age Skill for Everyone](https://www.youtube.com/watch?v=VFcUgSYyRPg)
 - Code:
   - Draw a Square